-The DDL transformation converts the logical model to a data model that is targeted at the default database type and that is ready for DDL generation.
+The DDL transformation converts the logical model to a data model structured to conform to one of the supported DBMSs.
+The target database type is determined by which DBMS is set as the default database in the model (see the Database Datatypes Help topic, 'Set As Default' option).
 The data model can then be used to automatically generate DDL statements to run in one of the system-supported database products.